-- Do not let the same workflow start on window open, window loaded, and set default events.
-To avoid this, create a guide and check for the initialized values of some fields.
-For example, suppose you have designed some workflow which starts on window open and loaded, and performs a lookup in multiple back-end forms.
-If this workflow starts on both events, the workflow does multiple lookups and half of the queries are repetitive and useless.
+- Create a guide and check for the initialized values of some fields to avoid the same workflow to start on window open, window loaded, and set default events; for example, if you have designed a workflow which starts on window open and loaded, and performs a lookup in multiple back-end forms.
+If this workflow starts on both the events, the workflow does multiple lookups and half of the queries are repetitive.

-- Do not use change field actions on window open events to hide the fields in all the form modes (new, search, and modify).
-This creates a performance problem on the web.
-For example, suppose that a form has 100 fields and at least 50 fields are hidden when the form is opened in new and search modes.
-If workflow exists to hide the fields in both new and search modes, at least 50 change fields are needed.
-Instead of hiding through workflow, you can initially hide the fields on the form and make them visible when necessary.
-The best practice is to initially hide the fields on the form and make them visible when the context changes.
+- Initially hide the fields on the form and make them visible when the context changes.
+Do not use change field actions on window open events to hide the fields in all the form modes (new, search, and modify); for example, if a form has 100 fields and at least the 50 fields are hidden when the form is opened in new and search modes.
+If a workflow exists to hide the fields in both the new and search modes, at least 50 change fields are needed.
+Instead of hiding the fields by using the workflow, you can initially hide the fields on the form and make them visible when necessary.

-- As part of periodic application cleanup, delete the unnecessary hidden optional fields on the form.
+- For a periodic application cleanup, delete the unnecessary hidden optional fields on the form.
 If you do not delete these fields, the table becomes very large.
-These fields might be the result of legacy workflow and should now be replaced by display-only fields.
+These fields might be the result of legacy workflow and are replaced by display-only fields.

 - Do not create debug fields directly on the form.
 Display-only fields no longer need to be in any view.
 If debug fields are placed directly on the form, there is not a simple mechanism to hide or show them as necessary.
 Many applications have added a Debug Page Holder field with the same field ID of 300037600 to all forms and placed fields on it that do not need to be visible when interacting with the application but might be needed for debugging.
 If you use the Debug Page Holder field, do not place it on any view that will be opened by a user role; the extra fields on the view will reduce performance especially for those connecting over a WAN.
 Some applications have a view called Default Administrator View (or Administrator) where all fields including the Debug Page Holder field are placed.
 There is a development maintenance cost associated with such a view, however, and this extra view adds extra load to the client so you should eliminate it from the final version of the application.
 You may choose to keep this view during the development process.
 Fields that do not need to be visible but yet are required on views (for example, some table and selection fields) should be placed below the visible fields in a position less than the visible field width.
 Such hidden fields require field help text and a grouping mechanism may be put in place.